 Specific Program Overview and Requirements

-Admission to the Cell Biology of Disease Graduate Program is competitive.
-Seven to nine students are accepted each year.
-Prospective students should have a four-year degree that includes at least basic training in the biological sciences, chemistry, or physics, and two to four semesters of college-level mathematics.
-All applicants are required to submit Graduate Record Exam (GRE) (institution code: 2948) scores.
+Prospective students should have a four-year degree that includes significant training in the biological and/or medical sciences, as well as some exposure to chemistry, physics, and college-level mathematics.
+Graduate Record Exam (GRE) is no longer required.
 The Test of English as a Foreign Language (TOEFL) (institution code: 2948) or the International English Language Testing System (IELTS) is a mandatory requirement of applicants whose primary language is not English.

 PhD program applicants may submit only one application per admissions year but may request to transfer an application to a different program at any point in the application process.

 Applicants must have earned a U.S. baccalaureate degree or its equivalent from a college, university, or technical school of acceptable standing.
 Students in their final year of undergraduate study may be admitted on the condition that their bachelor's degrees are awarded before they matriculate.
 Evidence of the earned degree is required prior to matriculation in the form of an official transcript noting degree conferral.

 It is expected that all application materials (with the exception of official score reports) be scanned and uploaded to your online application.
 Please note that the University of Rochester reserves the right to verify the accuracy of all transcripts and test scores, and to require submission of official documentation at any point in the admissions review process.

 - Create an online Admissions Application